-By the 1901 census, I believe that they were living at Tudno Villa, Queensferry, Saltney, Flintshire, Herbert Pickering was 24, and a mining Engineer born in Hawarden, as was his wife Mary, now 28.
+I am wondering if Herbert Richard Pickering was on one of his journeys, as he was an Engineer and this occupation does take him abroad, as by the 1901 census, I believe that the family were living at Tudno Villa, Queensferry, Saltney, Flintshire, Herbert Pickering was 24, and a mining Engineer born in Hawarden, as was his wife Mary, now 28.
 On the census form Herbert is shown as Edward R. Pickering, but I believe this was an Enumerator’s error.

 John Harold Pickering’s father Herbert is next seen en route from Bombay to London, on the ship Kaisar-I-Hindi, due to arrive on the 24th June 1927, however tragedy was to strike and Herbert Richard Pickering, described as, Male, 51, an Agriculterist, is recorded in the Ship’s Passenger list as having died from an Internal Haemorrhage along with another passenger who also died en route, a Samuel SIMPSON, Male, 60 Engineer, British, Cerebral Haemorrhage.
-(Neither of these passengers are listed as 1st or 2nd Class Passengers, their names were not on the Manifest.).
+(Neither of these passengers are listed as 1st or 2nd Class Passengers, their names were not on the Manifest, so I don’t know when either of them embarked, and I believe that their occupations were transposed, when the Captain wrote about their deaths in the front of the Manifest.)
 According to the Portsmouth Evening News newspaper 24 June 1927 they were both buried at sea.

 Herbert Richard’s Probate confirms his demise:-